ggiande/IRSystem-Python-Flask/README.md

 ## Set Up
 This application requires the following requirements to be met before expecting a successful launch.

+### Windows
+Make sure to run PyCharm using Administrator.
+To set up your terminal and pip, run the following command at least one time.
+`python -m pip install --upgrade pip setuptools virtualenv`

+Create a virtual environment named kivy_venv in your current directory only one time:
+`python -m virtualenv kivy_venv`

+Activate the virtual environment.
+You will have to do this step from the current directory every time you start a new terminal.
+This sets up the environment so the new kivy_venv Python is used.

+For Windows default CMD, in the command line do:
+`kivy_venv\Scripts\activate`

+If you are in a bash terminal on Windows, instead do:
+`source kivy_venv/Scripts/activate`

+### OSX
 Note that the following instructions are only for OSX.
 For other operating systems, read the documentation provided by the [Kivy Docs](https://kivy.org/doc/stable/gettingstarted/installation.html).
 There are multiple ways to `install` kivy, explore your best option.